moranj016/MicrosoftVirtualAcadamy-/README.md

 # MicrosoftVirtualAcadamy-
-# Testing things learned on the Virtual Acadamt
+# Testing things learned on the Virtual Acadamy